 Written proof of compliance with immunization requirements is a part of the registration process in Arizona Schools.
 State and Federal Law mandates that school-age children be immunized to prevent certain diseases.
-If you are unsure of the requirements for Immunization, see your doctor, visit the School Health Center or call the Maricopa County Health Dept at (602) 506-6767 or (602) 263-8856 for locations of clinics and hours of operation.
+If you are unsure of the requirements for immunizations, see your doctor, visit the School Health Center or call the Maricopa County Health Dept at (602) 506-6767 or (602) 263-8856 for locations of clinics and hours of operation.
 Immunizations are free of charge for children under the age of 18.
-Exemptions forms are available in the health center.
+Exemption forms are available in the health center.

 On the first day of school, your student will be coming home with a "pink sheet".
 This is our emergency contact form asking you to update your child's records.
 Please list all contact numbers including names and numbers of those we can call if we are unable to contact you.
 Please include any of your child's medical conditions and medications they are taking.